In this article we provide an resource on some of the key issues that we are dealing with at the moment in the world of insolvency:

 - Most common questions from directors about the personal impact on them of company insolvency

-- MVL update – tax-efficient way for shareholders to draw money when they close a company
+- MVL resource – tax-efficient way for shareholders to draw money when they close a company

 - HMRC preference in Post 1 December 2020 insolvencies

 Breathing space for individuals facing personal financial difficulties